INTRODUCTION

 HOW PROBIOTICS HELP PREVENT INFECTIONS

-By maintaining a healthy balance of gut bacteria, probiotics boost the immune system and help the body fight infections.
-They:
+By maintaining a strong balance of gut bacteria, probiotics act as champions for your immune system, empowering the body to fight off infections effectively.

-- Strengthen the intestinal barrier, preventing harmful pathogens from entering the bloodstream.
+- Strengthen the Intestinal Shield: Probiotics strengthen the intestinal barrier, stopping harmful pathogens from entering the bloodstream and causing harm.

-- Support the function of immune cells such as T-cells and macrophages, which detect and eliminate threats.
+- Empower Immune Warriors: Probiotics support immune cells such as T-cells and macrophages, enabling them to detect, attack and eliminate threats swiftly.

 THE IMPACT OF ANTIBIOTICS ON GUT HEALTH AND IMMUNITY